embedded-iota/iota-iot-network-protocol/README.md

 ###### IOTA Address

-An IOTA Address MUST be the address which is used on the Iota tangle.
+An IOTA Address MUST be the ternary char presentation of an address which is used on the IOTA tangle.
+Once generated and IOTA address MUST be saved persistent on a Node.

 ###### IOTA Transaction